Vadim-Karpenko/CC_DynamicWrinkles_UE4/README.md

 - Enable the wrinkles.
 Settings below may require configuration later.

     <img src="/README_ASSETS/14.png?raw=true" width="800" />
 - Create an Animation Blueprint for your character.
-Left click on your Skeletal mesh -> Create -> Anim Blueprint
+Left click on your Skeletal mesh -> Create -> Anim Blueprint.
+Note that if you're planning to use new ARKit curves from CC 3.4, you probably already have Animation blueprint from <a href="https://forum.reallusion.com/476282/How-to-Animate-CC3--Character-with-Unreal-Live-Link-Face">this guide</a>

     <img src="/README_ASSETS/7.png?raw=true" width="800" />
 - In the Event Graph connect **Event Blueprint Update Animation** node with **Process Wrinkle Curves CC** node.
 Use "wrinkle" keyword to find it.
+For the blueprint from ARKit 1:1, just place the node at the very end of the BP logic.

     <img src="/README_ASSETS/8.png?raw=true" width="800" />
 - Connect **Self** node to the **Target** input.